-Sandy Leung is the Executive Vice President and General Counsel of Bristol-Myers Squibb Company.
+Sandy Leung is the Executive Vice President and General Counsel of Bristol Myers Squibb.
 She leads the worldwide Law Department and is responsible for a wide range of legal areas including intellectual property, commercial and regulatory law, litigation, corporate governance, securities and transactions including licensing, acquisitions and divestitures.
 She also has responsibility for Compliance & Ethics, Environment, Health & Safety, Corporate Security and Corporate Philanthropy.

 Sandy is the Executive Sponsor of Bristol Myers Squibb’s BOLD (Black Organization for Leadership and Development) People & Business Resource Group.

 Sandy joined Bristol Myers Squibb in 1992 as a staff attorney in the litigation department.
 She was promoted to positions of increasing responsibility and was elected Corporate Secretary in 1999.
 In September 2006, she was appointed Interim General Counsel.
 In February 2007, she was named General Counsel.